Turkey detains pro-Kurdish mayors, removes them from office

 The New York-based Human Rights Watch has criticized Turkey’s crackdown against the mayors, saying it amounts to a violation of voters’ rights.

-The PKK is considered a terror organization by Turkey, the United States and the European Union.
+The PKK is considered a terror organization by Turkey, the U.S. and the European Union.

+Meanwhile, authorities detained 38 people for questioning over an attack Thursday that killed two workers who were distributing aid to people in a district in eastern Turkey.
+The district has been placed under quarantine because of the new coronavirus outbreak.